der-stefan/OpenTopoMap/README.md

 The online renderer is based on Mapnik.
 All necessary files are available to build your own OpenTopoMap server.

 ### Garmin
-There will be a Garmin edition of the OpenTopoMap released in summer 2014.
-Here is a first teaser:
+Since summer 2014 there is a Garmin edition of the OpenTopoMap.
+They can be downloaded from http://garmin.opentopomap.org.
+Here are some screenshots:
 ![screenshot1](https://raw.githubusercontent.com/der-stefan/OpenTopoMap/master/garmin/screenshots/screenshot1.png)
 ![screenshot2](https://raw.githubusercontent.com/der-stefan/OpenTopoMap/master/garmin/screenshots/screenshot2.png)
 ![screenshot3](https://raw.githubusercontent.com/der-stefan/OpenTopoMap/master/garmin/screenshots/screenshot3.png)